gavinbunney/terraform-provider-bitbucketserver/docs/resources/bitbucketserver_repository_webhook.md

 # Resource: bitbucketserver_repository_webhook

-Manage a repository level hook.
+Manage a repository level webhook.
 Extends what Bitbucket does every time a repository changes, for example when code is pushed or a pull request is merged.

 ## Example Usage